-We will continue to safely and carefully operate and maintain our nuclear power plants, thereby ensuring the safe and stable operation of Units 3 and 4 of the Takahama Nuclear Power Station and the Ohi Nuclear Power Station, and the Mihama Nuclear Power Station Unit 3, each of which has resumed operations.
+Giving top priority and paying the utmost attention to safety, we ensure safe operation and proper maintenance of Units 3 and 4 of the Takahama Nuclear Power Station and the Ohi Nuclear Power Station, and Mihama Nuclear Power Station Unit 3, each of which has resumed operations.
+Our voluntary efforts to ensure safe and stable operations will continue with the safety of our nuclear power plants improved continuously.